man-group/ArcticDB/docs/mkdocs/docs/tutorials/data_organisation.md

 * Tooling to find and examine suspected bad data
 * Consider how to reconcile suspected bad data vs the original data source
 * Manual overrides to fix bad data to allow the system to run effectively while data is re-sourced
+* Versioning and snaphsots makes it easy to return to a last known good state

 ### Maintenance